taataa/tapspace/api2.md

 [1] [Microsoft touch design guidelines](https://msdn.microsoft.com/en-us/windows/uwp/input-and-devices/guidelines-for-user-interaction)<br />
 [2] Palen, 2016, [Advanced algorithms for manipulating 2D objects on touch screens](http://dspace.cc.tut.fi/dpub/handle/123456789/24173).

-# Layers and z

-Naming: Plane vs Layer vs Space.
-Space is too 3D.
-Layer is stacky.
-Plane can be aeroplane.
-Plane is 2D.
-Plane has (0,0) origin.
-There can be many planes.
-Is every coordinate system a plane?
-Every element has a plane?
-Root layer?
-Plane implies that everything in the plane are on same 2D surface.

-Layer positions are relative to the viewport.
-Transforming the viewport actually means modification of the layer positions.

-## Layer API
-affine.viewport(elem, {
-  perspective: true,
-})
-affine.layer(elem, {
-  z: 3
-})

-How to project points between planes.
-Perspective vs orthogonal projection.
-We might do well with only orthogonal projection when between planes.
-Projection to viewport might produce perspective projection.
-Maybe planes could be connected so we can compute orthogonal projections regardless of perspective?

 # Tunnel